 Choosing sunglasses that really do protect your eyes

-But that begs the question, what qualifies as a high-quality pair of shades?
-Is it enough that they’re designer and look cool with their dark tint?
-Or do they need to meet certain requirements and be of a particular shape, size, colour, and even style?
+But that begs the question, what qualifies as the perfect pair of shades?
+Is it enough that they’re a designer brand and look cool with an incredibly dark tint?
+Or do they need to meet certain requirements and be of a particular size, shape, colour, and even style?